 - Poli_Sci 250 – Introduction to Comparative Politics

-A methodology course is required for the major and we recommend the introductory methods course for first-year students.
+A methodology course is required for the major and we recommend taking one of the introductory methods courses for first-year students.

 You can also quickly progress to 300-level courses and many 300-level courses do not have prerequisites.
 Here is a list of 300-level courses that are appropriate for first-year students.

 If you have decided to declare Political Science as your major or minor, it is a simple process—see How to Declare for instructions.

 If you received a 5 on the AP American Government exam, you can place out of Poli_Sci 220 – American Government and Politics and replace it with an extra 300-level Political Science class.
 The same goes for the AP Comparative Government exam and Poli_Sci 250 – Introduction to Comparative Politics.

 Using your AP credit does not reduce the total number of classes you need to complete the major—you still must take 12 total classes—but it does enable you to take an additional 300-level class instead to fulfill your major requirements.